Comparing My Approach to Spinoza's

 Spinoza: His ethical system aims at equanimity, cooperation, and the rational reduction of conflict.

-Your approach: Your work aims at awakening in the unity cycle—expanding into fifth-dimensional consciousness, dissolving inner conflict entirely, and preparing humanity for its next evolutionary phase.
+Your approach: Your work aims to expand spirit awareness into fifth-dimensional consciousness, drop all judgment, dissolve inner conflict entirely, and prepare humanity for its next evolutionary phase.
+Spinoza’s ethics stabilize human life.
+Your teachings transform it.

 Nondualism: Impersonal vs. Personal Within the Infinite

-Spinoza: His God/Nature is entirely impersonal—no intention, no emotion, no plan.
+Spinoza: His God/Nature is entirely impersonal; no intention, no emotion, no plan.

 In Summary